johndoex1/NetRay/readme.md

 -   Json file

-        The network needs to be captured at a central point between the servers and the endpoints.
+        The network must to be captured at a central point between the servers and the endpoints.
-        The Pcap need to be parsed with a tool that can decrypt kerberos on to Json format.
+        The pcap must to be parsed with a tool that can decrypt kerberos on to Json format.
-        As an example, Tshark can parse and decrypt pcap.
+        As an example, Tshark can parse and decrypt a pcap file.
         TSHARK_BIN_PATH -r PCAP_PATH -K KEYTAB_PATH -T json kerberos > OUTPUT_JSON_PATH

 	There are other tools that can be used, for an example - microsoft network monitor.